hperrin/svelte-material-ui/README.md

 # Svelte Material UI Components

-A work in progress for Svelte 3 components for Material UI.
+A work in progress library of Svelte 3 components for Material UI.

 ## Demos